Next best thing to having 2 heads

 - Ability to segment programs onto the appropriate taskbars

-MultiMon is a third candidate for managing multi-monitor setups.
+MultiMon is an older program that still works on most versions of Windows.
 The program comes in two flavors: free and PRO.
 The free version basically adds a second taskbar to your second monitor.
 That’s about it for the free version, there are really no other useful functions.

-However, if you want to spend no money and get two taskbars that show only the applications from that monitor, then this works well.
+However, if you want to spend no money and get two taskbars that show only the applications from that monitor, then this works well (though Windows does this automatically now).
 The PRO version add some more features such as the ability to stretch one program across multiple desktops, better handling of windows between screens with different resolutions, theme support for second/third taskbar, etc.